standardhealth/cimpl-doc/docs/cimpl6Reference.md

 # CIMPL 6.0 Reference Documentation

-!!! note "This documentation is in the process of being further expanded and is an actively updating document."
+>**Note:** This documentation is in the process of being further expanded and is an actively updating document.

 _This is a comprehensive guide to CIMPL 6.0 syntax.
 If you're looking for a quick introduction to CIMPL and `shr-cli` environment setup, try the [Hello World](cimpl6Tutorial_helloWorld.md).
 If you're looking for a more in-depth introduction, try the [Tutorial](cimpl6Tutorial_detail.md)._